SecureSECO/FAIRSECO/README.md

         - Open/closed GitHub issues
     - Documentation
         - Presence of documentation directory
+        - Presence of readme file
 - **SBOM** (from  [sbom-action](https://github.com/anchore/sbom-action))
     - Dependency tree

 <br>

-# How to run
+# How to Run

-In your Github repository, put the following workflow code in a `.yml` file in the `.github/workflows` folder:
+In your GitHub repository, put the following workflow code in a `.yml` file in the `.github/workflows` directory:

 ```yaml
 name: RunFAIRSECO